AlexOuyang/RedMeteorites/README.md

-RedMeteorites
+The Universe Canvas Animation
 =============

-canvas animation - meteorites shooting through the sky
+canvas animation of the universe and shooting starts.